yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_operator.md

 ## Synopsis

-Use the `CREATE OPERATOR` statement to create a new operator.
+Use the `CREATE OPERATOR` statement to create an operator.

 ## Syntax